Anunth-R/Fast-Robots/lab1.md

 ## Prelab
 During the prelab, I setup my Arduino IDE and installed the nessesary libraries.
 ## Task 1: Blink
-To test basic functionality of the board, I ran the Blink.io file.

 [task_1](https://youtube.com/shorts/4fWxn6_mYdg?feature=share)

 ## Task 2: Serial
-After that, I tested my ability to send and recieve data over serial communication.

 The messages were sent with a baud rate of 11520.

 [task_2](https://youtu.be/Ij7tu1WB8s4)

 ## Task 3: Analog Read/Temperature Sensing
 The Artimis Nano has an onboard temperature sensor that can measure ambient temperature.
-By calling AnalogRead() in the Arduino code, we can convert the analog data from the temperature sensor into a digital signal that can be processed by the microcontoller.
-The ambient temperature is around 3300 units.
 When I squeeze the board heating it up, the temperature increases to 33700 units.

 [task_3](https://youtu.be/af0yhHFqj68)

 ## Task 4: Microphone
-We can also test the microphone on the Artimis Nano which takes in analog sound and converts it to a digital signal that can be analyzed by the microcontroller.
-As shown in the video, the reading of the loudest frequency spikes whenever i snap my finger indicating that the microphone is working properly.
+We can also test the microphone on the Artimis Nano.
+As shown in the video, the reading of the loudest frequency spikes whenever i snap my finger.

 [task_4](https://youtu.be/KBXVvA9q3zI)